The deepest problem: some perspectives on quantum gravity: Summary and directions

 It remains to be seen if the motivations of the ``spacetime from information" viewpoint are just analogs, or if they in the end yield a more precise and basic description of quantum gravity.
 Certainly suggestive features have been found, and the recovery\cite{AEMM,AMMZ,PSSY,AHMST,AHMSTrev} of the previously known Page curve\cite{Pageone,Pagetwo} has been widely celebrated.
 It also remains to be seen whether other precise connections can be made to other better known aspects of physics.
 If such a picture is correct, it leaves the puzzle of the fundamental basis for the description of physics, which would presumably be through a very different kind of Hilbert space and evolution.
 In short, the contrast is between views in which quantum spacetime emerges from entanglement and related properties -- but of what quantum structure? -- or in which spacetime structure is a basic feature of the Hilbert space, as with other quantum systems such as those of LQFT.

-A complementary approach to investigating these questions is that of the gravitational S-matrix, and in particular its high-energy and nonperturbative behavior; possibly also relevant aspects of its structure are being uncovered in perturbative properties of amplitudes.
+A complementary approach to investigating these questions is that of the gravitational S-matrix, which may furnish important constraints and clues, with particular focus on its high-energy and nonperturbative behavior.
+Here one sees interesting and apparently novel behavior, for example certain nonpolynomialities associated with nonperturbative amplitudes; possibly also relevant aspects of its structure are being uncovered in perturbative properties of amplitudes.

 Key questions also include that of incorporating the Standard Model, properties of chiral fermions, {\it etc.}, into the more basic quantum spacetime structure.

 There are other important questions beyond the present discussion.
 One is that of extending principles to quantum cosmology.
 Plausibly a description of localization of information can be extended there, and it's important to understand the role there of any new interactions beyond LQFT.
 An important difference is that for closed cosmologies, the hamiltonian is expected to vanish, and correspondingly there is not an asymptotic time with which to describe evolution.
 Instead, evolution is plausibly defined in a relational fashion -- with some degrees of freedom, for example, playing the role of clocks with respect to which other degrees of freedom evolve.
 Correspondingly, different kinds of relational observables, incorporating this dynamic, are expected to play a key role.\footnote{See, {\it e.g.}, \cite{GMH,Hohn} for aspects of such relational observables, and the review \cite{Tamb} for further references.}